w3f/w3f-education/docs/Rust/section7/macros.md

 }
 ```

-Slightly more advanced, lets allow our macro to take a number, find all factors, then return a new `Vec` of those factors:
+Slightly more advanced, let's allow our macro to take a number, find all factors, then return a new `Vec` of those factors:

 ```rust
 macro_rules! square {